Therealsxlar/ForgeFN-Fixed/README.md

 # By me?
 * I fixed building the dll
-* Going to fix pickaxes
+* Going to fix pickaxes - Equips Default Stiil
+* I patched mechs from spawning
+* I fixed a skydive glitch when touching ground it crashs - I made the mistake by adding the code 🤷‍♂️

+**I used some code from other sources**

 **Please keep in mind this is NOT made by me and I know a little bit of C++**